crexi-dev/sdet-task/README.md

 Run cypress tests using `ng e2e`, you should see 2 passing tests

-Add tests cases for CRUD Books `/examples/crud/` (adding, editing and deleting book data)
+Create tests cases for CRUD Books `/examples/crud/` (adding, editing and deleting book data)

 You should spend no more than a couple of hours on this assignment

+**Write autotests for those test cases in the cypress project**

 Submit a [Pull Request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork)